-DESIGN TOPIC AUTOMATIC CONTRIBUTION ARRANGEMENT (ACA) ELIGIBLE AUTOMATIC CONTRIBUTION ARRANGEMENT (EACA) QUALIFIED AUTOMATIC CONTRIBUTION ARRANGEMENT (QACA) What rate is required initially for employee deferrals, and to whom must it apply?
-No required rate No required rate [Note: EACA plans may have multiple EACAs within one plan, as long as the different groups may be disaggregated under IRC 410(b) coverage testing; e.g., collective bargaining units.]
-Mandatory provision - 3% minimum deferral rate [Note: Any participants previously automatically enrolled at less than 3% must be increased to 3% if an affirmative deferral election has not been made.]
-When must the first default contribution be deducted from pay?
+DESIGN TOPIC AUTOMATIC CONTRIBUTION ARRANGEMENT (ACA) ELIGIBLE AUTOMATIC CONTRIBUTION ARRANGEMENT (EACA) What rate is required initially for employee deferrals, and to whom must it apply?
+No required rate No required rate When must the first default contribution be deducted from pay?
 Not specified, but participant must receive notice and have a reasonable period of time (prior to the compensation becoming currently available) to make a different election.
-While the regulations do not specifically set out these rules for EACA, the IRS has informally indicated that the QACA rules (see QACA column) apply to EACAs.
+While the regulations do not specifically set out these rules for EACA, the IRS has informally indicated that the QACA rules apply to EACAs.
 [Note: This may be very challenging for immediate or short eligibility periods.]
-Default contribution must begin no later than the earlier of: 1) the pay date for the second payroll that begins after the notice is provided; or 2) the first pay date that occurs at least 30 days after the notice is provided.
-[Note: This may be very challenging for immediate or short eligibility periods.]
 How is automatic increase applied?
-Optional provision Optional provision Mandatory provision: The rate must increase for those automatically enrolled by at least one percentage point each year to at least 6% but not to exceed 10%.
-When must automatic increases be applied?
-No required date Uniformity requirements point to a single day in the plan year to increase deferral rates.
-Uniformity requirements point to a single day in the plan year to increase deferral rates. ls a qualified default investment alternative (QDIA) required?
+Optional provision Optional provision When must automatic increases be applied?
+No required date Uniformity requirements point to a single day in the plan year to increase deferral rates. ls a qualified default investment alternative (QDIA) required?
 Optional [Note: If used, notice requirements apply and may be combined with other required notices.]
 Optional [Note: If used, notice requirements apply and may be combined with other required notices.]
-Optional [Note: If used, notice requirements apply and may be combined with other required notices.]
 What are the annual notice timing requirements?
 Not specified, but a participant must receive notice and have a reasonable period of time before the compensation is currently available (please note that 30-90 days prior to the beginning of each plan year is deemed reasonable).
 At least 30 but no more than 90 days prior to the beginning of each plan year.
-At least 30 but no more than 90 days prior to the beginning of each plan year.
+Is the 90-day permissible withdrawal available?
+Not allowed Optional provision: If the plan allows, participants may request a withdrawal of default contributions made in the first 90 days (or as few as 30 days) after the first default contribution would have been included in pay.
+Any associated match is forfeited.
+[Note: Refunds are taxable to participants in the year distributed; 10% penalty does not apply.]
+Are employer contributions required?
+No No empowermyretirement.com